karendu8180/Data612/README.md

 count, ax = plt.subplots() is creating a count plot for the data.

 #HW4
-I was using the baseballdatabank-master/AwardsManagers and AwardsShareManagers provided by Dr.AbdelRahman for HW3 print(data1) and print(data2) are showing the values in two seperate data source. data12= data1.merge(data2, left_on='awardID', right_on='awardID') is merging the two data pieces. print(np.count_nonzero(data12.isnull()))is counting the missing values in the merged data sets. print(data12.fillna(0).iloc[0:29325, 0:12]) is replacing all missing values to 0. new = data12.drop(labels=["tie","notes"],axis=1) is dropping columns ("tie" and "notes") since these two columns are full with "NaN".
+I was using the baseballdatabank-master/AwardsManagers and AwardsShareManagers provided by Dr.AbdelRahman for HW4 print(data1) and print(data2) are showing the values in two seperate data source. data12= data1.merge(data2, left_on='awardID', right_on='awardID') is merging the two data pieces. print(np.count_nonzero(data12.isnull()))is counting the missing values in the merged data sets. print(data12.fillna(0).iloc[0:29325, 0:12]) is replacing all missing values to 0. new = data12.drop(labels=["tie","notes"],axis=1) is dropping columns ("tie" and "notes") since these two columns are full with "NaN".

+#HW5
+I was using the baseballdatabank-master provided by Dr.AbdelRahman for HW5. df['lgID'] = df['lgID'].astype('category') is coverting a column of non-categorical type into a categorical type. df['gameID_str'] = df['gameID'].astype('str') is converting gameID column into a string type.